okfn/opendatahandbook-old/source/how-to-open-up-data/make-data-available.rst

    have certainty that the data will not be taken away from them.

 Providing data in bulk allows others to use the data beyond its original purposes.
-For example, it allows converting it into a new format, linking with other resources, data to be versioned and archived in multiple places.
+For example, it allows it to be converted into a new format, linked with other resources, or versioned and archived in multiple places.
 While the latest version of the data may be made available via an API, raw data should be made available in bulk at regular intervals.